mdoering/dwca-examples/README.md

 > *QUESTION*: Should a *MaterialSample* core be restricted to Location, Event, GeologicalContext and MaterialSample or contain all simple occurrence terms?

 > *QUESTION*: Should the recommended rowType for a simple specimen record be *MaterialSample* or *Occurrence*?

-> *QUESTION*: When should the *Event* core be used instead of the *MaterialSample* core?
-Is the distinction here again the physical sampling, similar to single observation records (Occurrence) versus specimen (MaterialSample)?